 The film is kinda quiet.

-When making Fantastic Mr Fox, Anderson not only took direct inspiration from Roald Dahl but Japanese movies, particularly the work of Akira Kurosawa and Hayao Miyazaki.
-Isle of Dogs even features Mari Natsuki who voiced characters in Miyazaki’s Spirited Away.
-Anderson explained how Miyazaki’s work inspired his own, describing it as having a, “Kind of rhythm that is not in the American animation tradition so much”.
+When making Fantastic Mr Fox, Anderson not only took direct inspiration from Roald Dahl, but also Japanese movies — particularly the work of Akira Kurosawa and Hayao Miyazaki.
+Isle of Dogs even features Mari Natsuki, who voiced characters in Miyazaki’s Spirited Away.
+Anderson explained how Miyazaki’s work inspired his own, describing it as having a, “Kind of rhythm that is not in the American animation tradition so much.”
 Anderson also credits Miyazaki for the notable use of silence in Isle of Dogs, saying, “The movie kind of wanted to be quiet.”
-With the guidance of co-writer Kunichi Nomura, the films Japanese cultural references (like it’s nods to Hokusai art) are delivered with grace.
+With the guidance of co-writer Kunichi Nomura, the film's Japanese cultural references (like it’s nods to Hokusai art) are delivered with grace.
 Nomura starred in and helped with Sofia Coppola’s Lost in Translation, so he’s familiar with America’s anxiety about upsetting Japanese audiences.
-Nomura joked that Japanese people don’t get American culture anymore than Americans understand Japanese, “I think that’s how I feel when I go to New York, I was just laughing at how Americans speak so fast and every food is too big.
+Nomura joked that Japanese people don’t get American culture anymore than Americans understand Japanese.
+“I think that’s how I feel when I go to New York, I was just laughing at how Americans speak so fast and every food is too big.
 Why you have to drink so much coca cola?”

 He did some bleak research on dogs.